FAQ - Felony Drug Charges

 A: Any drug crime charge is something you don’t want, but a felony drug conviction has serious effects on a person’s life.
 In Ohio, all felony drug offenses carry possible prison time, and some have mandatory prison sentences.
 In addition to potential prison time, these offenses carry a mandatory driver’s license suspension for up to five years and collateral consequences that may affect professional licensing, employment opportunities, insurance, student financial aid, and firearm ownership.

 Q: How are felony drug offenses categorized?

 A: There are many factors that go into categorizing drug cases as misdemeanors or felonies, including the type of the drug and amount of the drug.
-Also, offense levels and potential sentences for drug offenses can be enhanced by the existence of certain conditions, such as a previous drug conviction, committing the offense near a school, committing the offense near a juvenile, and being found to be a “Major Drug Offender”.
+Also, offense levels and potential sentences for drug offenses are subject to enhancement by criteria such as a prior conviction for a drug offense, commission of the crime in the area of a school, commission of the crime in the area of a juvenile, and meeting the criteria of a “Major Drug Offender”.

 - Drug Possession: In Ohio, it is illegal to obtain, possess, or use a controlled substance, including prescription medications such as oxycodone and street drugs such as heroin.
 The level of the offense depends on the type and amount of drug possessed.

 - Drug Trafficking: Ohio law prohibits selling or offering to sell a controlled substance, including prescription medications like hydrocodone and street drugs like cocaine.
 The level of the crime and the possible sentence is dependent on the drug and amount sold.

 - Drug Cultivation: In Ohio, it is illegal to cultivate marijuana.
 For more information on cultivation, please see the marijuana offenses page of this website.